the-moog/Tusk/README.md

+This fork is (for the moment) just to look at the possibility of maintaining this code as Tusk (unlike other browser plugins) does not need a desktop proxy service this means that it is better for systems where the user has limited capabilities to install system level apps.
+First task: fix the very broken webdav.

 # Tusk is no longer actively maintained.

 * **Is it still safe?**  Yes.
 As far as the community is aware, Tusk's security model is still the same.
 You may continue using Tusk, and I will keep the third party integrations (Dropbox, Google Drive, etc.) active.
 Please contact me through [my website](https://subdavis.com) to report security concerns.